-"std\modes.vlba",
+"std_modes.vlba",

-"bas\modes.vlba", and
+"bas_modes.vlba", and

-"setup\names.vlba"
+"setup_names.vlba"

-in directory "pub" on host "zia.aoc.nrao.edu" (146.88.1.4) to identify which VLBA setup(s) is (are) desired.
+in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.4) (also available via the Mosaic system (see Section 25.3)) to identify which VLBA setup(s) is (are) desired.

-19.2 Submitting a Proposal
+18.2 Submitting a Proposal

-All VLBA proposals must be submitted with a VLBI Proposal Cover Sheet, which is available as described in Section 19.3.
+All VLBA proposals must be submitted with a VLBI Proposal Cover Sheet, which is available as described in Section 18.3.
 The cover sheet can be used to request the VLBA and/or VLBA affiliates.
 If the VLA is requested as an element of the VLBI array, then a separate VLA proposal is not needed.
 VLBA propoals should be sent to: Director, NRAO, 520 Edgemont Road, Charlottesville, Virginia 22903-2475, USA.
 All EVN proposals must be submitted with a VLBI Proposal Cover Sheet.
-EVN propoals should be sent to: R. Schwartz, EVN Scheduler, MPIfR, Auf dem Hügel 69, D-W-5300 Bonn 1, GERMANY (starting 1993 July 1 use MPIfR, Auf dem Hügel 69, D-53121 Bonn, GERMANY).
+EVN propoals should be sent to: R. Schwartz, EVN Scheduler, MPIfR, Auf dem Hügel 69, D-53121 Bonn, GERMANY).
 Global VLBI observations require proposals to both the VLBA and EVN, using the addresses given above.